ATAS (Amazing Task and Assignment System) Developer Guide

 Step 1

-will be called to parse the command provided.
+Parser#parseCommand() will be called to parse the command provided.
 Through this method, we will be able to

-obtain information to get integers eventID
+obtain information to get integers eventID, numOfPeriod and string typeOfPeriod.

-specifies how often the user wants to repeat the event.
+eventIDidentifies the task that the user wishes to repeat.numOfPeriodandtypeOfPeriodspecifies how often the user wants to repeat the event.

 Note: Available